I: Introduction 1 Introduction to writing a novel.

 Welcome to Lesson 1!

 This course has assignments with most lessons, and I encourage you to do them so you'll get the full benefit of practice to apply what you're learning.
 To help with this, I recommend you bring in a friend to send your completed assignments to each week.
 Your friend doesn't have to read them, but they do need to be the sort to hold you accountable if you don't keep up.
 Writing is really a team effort--writers, readers, and helpers.
 Great writers don't write alone.
-Modern authors have teams of editors and beta-readers.
+Modern authors have teams of editors and beta-readers and just people to discuss the books with.
 Writers of yore, like Jane Austen, and still some writers today, read their work aloud chapter by chapter to their families.
+If you think all authors write alone, look up The Inklings and see how that group influenced some favorite authors.
 Accountability, and the humility to risk sharing your work, are important parts of being a writer, so search out a partner and get started!

 Assignment

-Part 2: Briefly introduce yourself in the discussion board.
+Part 2: Briefly introduce yourself in the discussion board (optional).
 Tell us what state or country you are from, what you like to read, a few of your favorite books and movies, and one fun fact about yourself.

 Part 3: Just for fun: Write an introduction in first person from a character you wrote or a character you love.
 Imagine you are all sitting around a campfire and your character is there and must give an introduction.
 You can also post this in the discussion board, if you want.